mtbisca/berkeley-data8/README.md

 # berkeley-data8
-This repository contains personal notes and code related to Berkeley's Data8 course.
+This repository contains personal notes and code related to Berkeley's [Data8](http://data8.org/) course.
+All notes refer to the [video lectures](https://www.youtube.com/playlist?list=PLFeJ2hV8Fyt7mjvwrDQ2QNYEYdtKSNA0y) and the course [textbook](https://www.inferentialthinking.com/), and all exercises are extracted from the [Fall 2016](https://github.com/data-8/data8assets/tree/gh-pages/materials/fa16) offering.